Mini White Chocolate Raspberry Scones are filled with melted white chocolate chips, studded with sweet raspberries, and drizzled with vanilla icing.

 Instructions

-- In a large bowl, stir together flour, sugar, baking powder, and salt.
-Mix well, set aside.
+- In a large bowl, stir together the dry ingredients; flour, sugar, baking powder, and salt.
+Mix the coarse crumbs well, and set aside.

-- In a mixing bowl, beat vanilla extract, raspberry extract, and 1 ¼ cups heavy whipping cream on medium-high with wire whisk attachment until soft peaks form.
-Add crème fraîche, beating until combined.
+- In a large mixing bowl, mix the wet ingredients.
+Beat vanilla extract, raspberry extract, and 1 ¼ cups heavy whipping cream on medium-high with a wire whisk attachment until soft peaks form.
+Then add crème fraîche, beating this wet mixture until well combined.

-- Next, using a rubber spatula carefully fold the white chocolate chips and dry ingredients with the whipping cream to combine.
+- Next, using a rubber spatula carefully fold the white chocolate chips and dry mixture with the whipping cream to combine.

 - Next, cut scones into rounds using a biscuit cutter or cut small triangles.

-- This recipe makes 32 small scones.
-Cut square scone dough into 4 quarters, then cut each of those quarters into 8 small triangles.
+- Line a large sheet pan with parchment paper, this recipe makes 32 small scones.
+Use a sharp knife, and cut square scone dough into 4 quarters, then cut each of those quarters into 8 small triangles and place on the sheet pan in a single layer and space them 3 inches apart.

 - You can bake all 32 scones or place unbaked scones in layers, on parchment pieces in a freezer safe container.

-- Bake scones at 375 15 minutes until edges are just turning golden brown.
+- Bake scones on the middle oven rack at 375 for 15 minutes of bake time until edges are just turning golden brown.

 - Bake FROZEN scones at 375 for 20 minutes until edges are just turning golden brown.